floshin/acrolib/training/periodisation.md

 ## Technique-focused progression

-In acro the main focus lies on technique and artistry, on improving technical execution and artistic expression.
+In acro the main focus lies on technique and artistry, on improving *technical execution* and *artistic expression*.
 The technical execution requires specific amounts of strength, of volume and intensity.
 There is, in theory, an optimal amount of strenght/intensity, an optimal amount of regularly/easily handable volume and there is an optimal amount of endurance.
 That doesn't mean that ever more strength, more volume and endurance might not be preferable, but there is a point at which we can clearly say that there is *enough* or ideally more than enough for what is needed, so as to be able to focus solely on the technical execution and the artistic expression.
 That is the theoretical goal.
+But how can technical and artistic progress be measured?
+It can be measured by criteria such as those of the code of points.
+Thus measuring progress is not the problem; it is obvious to any skilled acro coach.
+The question is rather: How can we create a progressive overload in regard to technical execution and artistic expression?
+Because becoming stronger or working with more volume or having more endurance, all of that will not in itself cause progress in execution and expression.
+They are requirements for better technical execution and artistic expression to a degree, but they aren't the same.

-* Linear/Wavy Cycles vs. Steady State Cycles
+## Linear/Wavy Cycles vs. Steady State Cycles

 ## The Gentle Sinyavskaya Method